dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ## Fast Integration

-This [JSFiddle example](https://jsfiddle.net/DynamsoftTeam/gcqjf5r7/) demonstrates all the code needed to build a web application using `BarcodeScanner`, end users of the web page can open it in a browser, access their cameras and read barcodes directly from the video input.
+This [JSFiddle example](https://jsfiddle.net/DynamsoftTeam/gcqjf5r7/) demonstrates all the code needed to build a web application using `BarcodeScanner`.
+End users of the web page can open it in a browser, access their cameras, and read barcodes directly from the video input.

 ### Camera Control

 Customers generally need to scan a barcode on the fly at which time there is no better input than the camera hooked to or built into the device itself.
-As shown in the code snippet above, the product **Dynamsoft Camera Enhancer (DCE)** is used to provide camera support.
+As shown in the example above, the product **Dynamsoft Camera Enhancer (DCE)** is used to provide camera support.
 It makes use of the powerful [**MediaDevices**](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) interface (provided by the browser itself) to instantly access the video input of the camera, capture image frames and supply them to the back-end decoding engine.

 > DBR and DCE communicate through the interface called [Image Source Adapter]({{ site.dcvb_architecture }}input.html#image-source-adapter?lang=js).